Go directly to the boat schedule.

 The USC Wrigley Institute offers transportation, Monday through Friday, from the mainland to the USC Wrigley Marine Science Center on Catalina Island.
 This service is available to those engaged in classes and research projects.
 Occasionally, due to repairs, maintenance and scheduled inspections, USC's boat is unavailable.
 Under such circumstances, passengers are asked to seek alternate arrangements through commercial carriers (see "Commercial Transportation to Catalina Island" below).

-NOTE: Be sure to follow the driving directions from the SCMI website—please be aware that the connector ramp from the southbound I-710 freeway to westbound Ocean Boulevard will be closed permanently May 10, 2014 for approximately 30 months (view notice here).
-We have had reports that some GPS directions are not accurate.
-Download prinable directions HERE.
+NOTE: Be sure to follow the driving directions from the SCMI website—please be aware that Eastbound Ocean Boulevard between the Gerald Desmond Bridge and downtown Long Beach will be closed for crews to construct the new bridge starting January 19, 2016 for approximately 36 months (view notice here).

 For information about the USC boat schedule, check the online calendar for the Wrigley Marine Science Center.
 For commercial transportation options, please see the listings below.